srl-labs/learn-srlinux/docs/tutorials/l3evpn/index.md

 </div>
 ///

+The lab comes up online with the FRR nodes configured, and no configuration is present on the SR Linux nodes besides the basic setup.
+During the course of this tutorial we will configure the SR Linux nodes and explain the FRR config bits.

+If you want to deploy the lab with all configs already applied, just uncomment the `startup-config` knobs in the topology file.

 Once the deployment process is finished you'll see a table with the deployed nodes.
 Using the names provided in the table you can SSH into the nodes to start the configuration process.
 For example, to connect to the `l3evpn-leaf1` node you can use the following command: